KIZI/entityclassifier-gate-stand-alone-plugin/README.md

     git clone https://m1ci@bitbucket.org/entityclassifier/entityclassifier-gate-stand-alone-plugin.git
     ```

-3. **Run the download-script found in the script folder.** It will download all required datasets.
+3. **Run the build script found in the script folder.** It will download all required datasets, compile and prepare all required configuration files.
 BTW, grab a coffee or something, it will take some time ;)

     ```
-    sh download-script-v1.sh
+    sh build.sh
     ```

 4. **Start GATE and enable the plugin in the CREOLE plugin manager.** Search for Entityclassifier.eu and select load now and load always.